holidaycheck/tour-operator-credits-service/README.md

 ## Purpose

-Some tour operators give customers a voucher/coupon/credit in case of a canceled booking instead paying them back their money directly.
+Some tour operators give customers a voucher/coupon/credit in case of a canceled booking instead of paying them back their money directly.
 The customer can use the credit to pay future travels partly or completely with the same tour operator.

 Online travel agencies have the issue, that there is no generic possibility to validate the